-Notice that it's all about trying to describe how we experience God, not define God.
-In my own journey of faith, I have found Celtic spirituality has helped me put into words what I've been experiencing for quite some time now.
-And that's true for many in this congregation.
-That's why we have a Celtic Circle small group.
-As I've stated in previous sermons, I experience God not so much as a Divine Almighty Being 'out there', but as a Sacred Presence that has the potential to be found and experienced within all of creation, including within ourselves.
-That's why I simply explain the experience of God as Divinity that is beyond us, is among us, and is within us.
+Notice that this approach is about trying to describe how we experience God, not define God.
+As I've stated in previous sermons, I personally experience God not so much as an Almighty Being 'out there', but as a Sacred Presence that has the potential to be found and experienced within all of creation, including within ourselves.
+That's why I simply explain the experience of God as the Divinity that is beyond us, among us, and within us.
 Therefore, I still consider myself to be trinitarian.

 Spong also wrote a short online column back on August 15, 2013, where he answers a reader's direct question about the meaning of the Trinity.
-He responded this way.
+He began his response this way.